ga-wdi-exercises/landlord/readme.md

 You are a landlord in need of an app that will track your apartments and tenants.

 ## Directions
 Fork/clone this repo.
-Look at due dates section to figure out which parts you must do by when.
+Look at due dates section to figure out which parts are due when.

 ## Due Dates